Unleash/unleash/website/docs/contributing/ADRs/back-end/breaking-db-changes.md

 ## Background

 During the evolution of a feature different clients may use different version of code e.g. behind a feature flag.
-If the code relies on breaking DB changes it may lead to errors.
+If the code relies on breaking DB changes (column delete, table rename, deleting DB entries etc.) it may lead to errors.

 The very same problem occurs when you apply a breaking migration just before the new version of the application starts.
 The code is still running against the old schema as the migration takes a few seconds to apply.

 ## Decision